 An undergraduate (cumulative) GPA of 3.2 or higher is required.

-A BCPM (biology, chemistry, physics, math) GPA of 3.2 or higher is also required.
+An undergraduate biology, chemistry, physics, and math (BCPM) GPA of 3.2 or higher is also required.

-These GPAs are calculated by AMCAS and reported to the school in cumulative form and by year of study (freshman, sophomore, junior, senior).
+These GPAs are calculated by AMCAS and reported to the school in cumulative form and by year of study (freshman, sophomore, junior, senior along with post-bacc and graduate, if applicable).

-It is required to have at least 30 credit hours of BCPM post-bacc course work with a strong GPA performance in BCPM to be considered.
-It is better to have 50 to 60 credit hours and also a strong MCAT score.
+It is required to have at least 30 credit hours of BCPM post-bacc or graduate course work at a 3.2 GPA or higher to be considered when the undergraduate GPA does not meet the minimum application requirements.
+It is better to have 40 to 50 credit hours and also a strong MCAT score.

-All post-bacc credits have to come from a U.S. regionally accredited institution.
+All post-bacc and/or graduate credits have to come from a U.S. college or university that has the proper regional accreditation.

-Only post-bacc work can be considered in lieu of the undergraduate GPAs.
-Junior and Senior year GPA bands from undergraduate studies do not count as a qualifier when the undergraduate GPAs are below the 3.2 minimum requirement.
+Only post-bacc or graduate work can be considered in lieu of the non-qualifying undergraduate GPAs.
+Junior and senior year GPA bands from undergraduate studies do not count as a qualifier when the undergraduate GPAs are below the 3.2 minimum requirement.

 Please also note that AMCAS takes into account all courses and all grades completed during your studies, which includes original courses and any course retakes.